 Hello!
 I’m Amanda Arroyo and I am a Nutrition and Wellness Consultant, certified by AFPA.
 I became a Nutrition Consultant because I have always been interested in nutrition from a young age because of various food allergies.
-This blog is to share basic health tips, knowledge, and a few of my favorite recipes.
+This blog is to share healthy lifestyle tips, knowledge, and a few of my favorite recipes.

 As a Consultant, I can help you with your nutrition goals so you can be the best you.
 Although we are all similar in many ways with our needs nutritionally, we can also be individual when it comes to our meals.
 Likes and dislikes, food allergies, goals, and different health concerns differ from each individual.
 Each person has their own “Different Beet”.